gurpartb/container-test/README.md

 `ctrl + shift + p`
 use `Docker Images: Build Image...` extension
 use name `containertest:latest` and build image
+see [ASP.NET Core in a container](https://code.visualstudio.com/docs/containers/quickstart-aspnet-core) for more tips.

 # run container
 output list of docker images